redfx-quantum/strange/README.md

 The Strange API's allow to create and simulate quantum programs.
 A companion project, [StrangeFX](https://github.com/redfx-quantum/strangefx) , allows to visualise programs, and create them with a simple drag and drop interface.
 The sample program above rendered via StrangeFX looks as follows:
 ![StrangeFX rendering](https://github.com/redfx-quantum/strangefx/blob/master/docs/images/simpleview.png)

+# More samples
+You can find more samples at https://github.com/johanvos/quantumjava